Page content

 Training

 The Researcher Development Programme (RDP) at Ulster is an integral part of your programme.
-The RDP offers a suite of workshops, specialist skills sessions, online courses and personal development planning activities which will provide you with opportunities to gain the experience and skills required to be a competent and professional researcher. you can view upcoming events and sessions and make bookings in the "Events/Workshops" section of PhD Manager.
+The RDP offers a suite of workshops, specialist skills sessions, online courses and personal development planning activities which will provide you with opportunities to gain the experience and skills required to be a competent and professional researcher.
+You can find upcoming events and sessions and make bookings in the "Events/Workshops" section of PhD Manager.

 Discuss this with your supervisors who will help you to find out if your Faculty can provide the training, or may wish to support you to access essential external training.
 The Doctoral College also encourages student-led training initiatives with an annual competition for funding to run specific events.